qamelior/Template-Database/README.md

 # Template Database

-A handy tool for packing and cataloging Scriptable Objects of a given type into one database.
+A handy tool for packing and cataloguing Scriptable Objects of a given type into one database.

 ![image](https://github.com/user-attachments/assets/d97f288b-8568-4202-85e6-909a1f1f9364)